Top of the pageCheck Your Symptoms

 - If symptoms get worse or you have any concerns, call your doctor.
 You may need care sooner.

-Most body piercing wounds can be cared for at home.
+Careful aftercare of your body piercing can help prevent problems and promote healing.
 If you received written instructions from the person who did the body piercing, follow those instructions carefully.
-This will help prevent problems and promote healing.
+If you didn't get instructions for care of the piercing site, try using these.

-- Elevate the piercing area, if possible, to help reduce swelling.
+- Elevate the piercing area, if you can.

-- If you have a mouth or tongue piercing, use an antibacterial mouthwash, such as Listerine or Scope, 3 or 4 times a day to help the healing process.
-Avoid smoking, and don't drink alcohol or eat spicy foods until the piercing site is fully healed.
+- Avoid smoking, and don't drink alcohol or eat spicy foods until a mouth or tongue piercing site is fully healed.

 How fast the wound heals depends on the piercing site.
 The wound may take 4 to 6 weeks or longer to heal.
 Some sites may take up to a year to heal fully.